Parasocial interaction: Scientific research

 Studying social interaction, and by extension parasocial interaction (PSI), follows a social cognitive approach to defining individual cognitive activity.
 Accordingly, there are similar psychological processes at work in both parasocial relationships and face-to-face interactions.
 However, the parasocial relationship does not follow the process of the typical long-term relationship.
 The media user remains a stranger to the media figure, whereas this "strangeness" would gradually evaporate in typical social interaction.

 Many parasocial relationships fulfill the needs of typical social interaction, but potentially reward insecurity.
 Many who possess a dismissive attachment style to others may find the one-sided interaction to be preferable in lieu of dealing with others, while those who experience anxiety from typical interactions may find comfort in the lives of celebrities consistently being present.
 Additionally, whatever a celebrity or online figure may do can provoke emotional responses from their audiences—some even going as far as suffering from negative feelings because of it.

 The research of PSI obtained significant interest after the advent of the uses and gratifications approach to mass communication research in the early 1970s.
 A study of early soap opera identified two essential functions of PSI: companionship and personal identity.
 Rosengren and Windahl further argued that PSI could be identified in the process of viewers' interacting with media figures, but such interaction did not produce identification.
 This is an important distinction, because identification has a longer history than PSI.
 Subsequent research has indicated that PSI is evident when identification is not present.

-During last several decades, PSI has been documented in the research analyzing the relationship between audience members and television newscasters, TV and radio talk-show hosts, sitcom characters and other TV celebrities or performers.
-Research has also been conducted on how a favorable PSI can be facilitated between celebrities and their followers on social media, specifically through the interactions followers have with the celebrities posts on social media.
+During the last several decades, PSI has been documented in the research analyzing the relationship between audience members and television newscasters, TV and radio talk-show hosts, sitcom characters and other TV celebrities or performers.
+Research has also been conducted on how a favorable PSI can be facilitated between celebrities and their followers on social media, specifically through the interactions followers have with the celebrities' posts on social media.
 Although different PSI scales have been employed in these studies, PSI was clearly documented with each persona.